The Routist: OMTM’s Ron Lewis

 That’s kind of how it started yeah.
 Me and my buddy Brandon Day got ‘cross bikes, and it unlocked things for us.
 We started racing cyclocross and doing weekend rides with our teammates, going out to Otto Miller and Dixie Mountain as the closest stuff that we knew.
 And we were having so much fun stringing together these routes, that we invited all of our cross teammates out to join us.

 And you wanted to record the routes so you could more easily ride them next time?

 Or just find or create some kind of database, cataloguing or index for other riders so that they could go out and enjoy a nice beautiful circuit without having to do all the trial and error.
 Because it sometimes takes five or six separate trips, trying different roads each time to see what’s the best loop and where everything goes.
 Often things that are on the map aren’t there in reality, or things have changed, or logging has affected an area.

-So on the ground, it can often be very different to what you had imagined it would be?
+So on the ground, it can often be very different?

 Oh, very different, yeah.
 And so we rode with our teammates for a couple of seasons, and the further we were going with it the more our teammates started dropping by the wayside.
 They’d be like, “Nah, I got a race this Saturday.
 I’m sticking to my training schedule.”